3 Things You Can Do To Prevent The Dangers of Deep Vein Thrombosis aka Blood Clots

 - Pregnancy.
-The extra weight and pressure of pregnancy increases pressure on your veins, particularly those in your pelvis and your legs.
+The extra weight and pressure of pregnancy increase pressure on your veins, particularly those in your pelvis and your legs.
 And, the risk of clots from pregnancy doesn’t stop once the baby is born — the risk exists for up to six weeks post-delivery.

 - Oral contraceptives and hormone replacement therapy.
 Both of these put your blood at risk of clotting.